+Key message

-Key message Oil discharges from offshore installations and coastal refineries in the EU decreased between 1990 and 2002, despite an increase in oil production.
+Oil discharges from offshore installations and coastal refineries in the EU decreased between 1990 and 2004 the former and 1990-2002 the later, despite an increase in oil production.
 This is mainly due to the increased application of cleaning and separation technologies.

+Rationale

-Rationale Oil discharges from offshore installations occur mainly through produced water and to a lesser degree from spills and cuttings contaminated with drilling muds.
+Oil discharges from offshore installations occur mainly through produced water and to a lesser degree from spills and cuttings contaminated with drilling muds.
 They can cause surface contamination and smothering of marine biota, and the chemical components of oil can cause acute toxic effects and long-term impacts.
 In addition, disposals of cuttings contaminated with oil and chemicals in the immediate vicinity of the installations affect the benthic biodiversity near the installations by imposing anoxia and toxic contamination.
-Fig. 1: Oil production and discharges from offshore oil installations in north-east Atlantic